SergeDmi/ConfocalGN/README.md

 To use the confocal generator, the user must provide :

-1 - A ground truth image IMG (a 3D matrix or a TIFF file)
+1 - A ground truth image IMG (a 3D matrix or a TIFF file) The ground truth image should be a high resolution image.
+By default the ground truth image should be isotropic, but non-isotropic images are possible provded CONF.pix and CONF.psf are scaled accordingly.

 2 - A parameter structure CONF, containing:
 -- CONF.pix : voxel size (in units of the pixel size of IMG), a 3x1 vector -- CONF.psf : parameters of the point spread function (in units of the pixel size of IMG) This is a 3x1 vector; containing the standard deviation of the PSF in each direction.
+The PSF is assumed then to be a 3D Gaussian built from these parameters.
+The PSF deviations can be obtained from PSF simulating software(e.g. Huygens/Icy) or from analysis of experimental data (e.g. with Huygens/Mosaic)

 3A - A noise distribution NOISE
 3A - A signal value SIG
 or
 3B - A sample image (array or image name) SAMPLE for the program to derive NOISE and SIG
+    ConfocalGN segments the image (using a default or user-provided segmentation function) The pixels above the threshold are considered as signal, the others as background NOISE is a 3x1 vector of the 3 first moments of the background pixel values SIG is the mean of the signal pixel values

 Optionally, the user can also specify:
 - Sampling and segmentation options by editing the file confocal_options.m
-- Custom segmentation program by replacing the file segment_image.m with another equivalent segmentation method
+- Custom segmentation program by replacing the file segment_image.m with another equivalent segmentation method The segmentation program is used to recognize background from signal The replacing function must be of the format [ img,mask] = segment_image(image,options) see segment_image for the definitions of img,mask,image,options

 # Operating ConfocalGN